 Communication Between Japanese People

-Things look rather different between two Japanese people, however.
+Things look somewhat different between two Japanese people, however.
 The mindset that a lot of Japanese people have when it comes to daily life in society is represented by thoughts such as "how can I involve others as little as possible" or "how can I limit contact to strangers to a minimum."

-This might be due to the mindset of not wanting to involve others and hence not wanting to be involved by others, either.
+This might be due to the mindset of not wanting to involve others and hence not wanting to be engaged by others, either.
 The top priority is not to help but to not get caught up in anything, reinforced by the thought that "someone else will surely help."

-Don’t Bother Others – not Even Dogs
+Don’t Bother Others – Not Even Dogs

 Let me explain this via a unique example that illustrates this mindset of not bothering and involving others.

 Now imagine yourself in a park in Japan, where someone takes a walk with their dog.
-In most parts of the world, it would be perfectly normal to go up to the person, talk to them, and maybe even pet the dog, especially if you're encountering the two of them regularly.
+In most parts of the world, it would be perfectly reasonable to go up to the person, talk to them, and maybe even pet the dog, especially if you're encountering the two of them regularly.
 Friendships are often born out of such small, friendly interactions.